-The most important archeological finds found here are the clay tablets, inscribed in different languages, Sumerian, Akkadian, Canaanite.
+The most important archeological finds from here are the clay tablets, inscribed in different languages, Sumerian, Akkadian, Canaanite.
 What a crossroads this place was!

-Tel Afek is mentioned in the Bible as the place where the Philistines camped on their way to encounter and battle the Israelites, who camped on the other side of the swamp.
-The Israelites lost that battle 🙁
+Tel Afek is mentioned in the Bible as the place where the Philistines camped on their way to battle the Israelites, who camped on the other side of the swamp.
+The Israelites lost that battle.

 The Greeks, Romans, Byzantines, then the Umayyads and the Crusaders, all had a hand in creating Tel Afek’s history.
 And then the Ottomans built a large fortress as well.
 Oh, and the British built ‘pillbox’ guard towers here to protect the railroad bridges.

 What I found most interesting was the close relationship Tel Afek’s historic names have had with the natural surroundings.
 Water!

 The waters of the Yarkon River emerge here and slowly meander 28 km to the Mediterranean Sea, creating the historically important swamps mentioned above.

 Afekum = river bed, comes from the Akkadian (Mesopotamia), the international language of those days.
 Afik = river bed in Hebrew as well.